10 Leading Coffee Consuming Countries In The World That You Need To Know About

 Finland is home to only around 5.5 million people.
 Yet, it is one of the coffee-consuming countries in the world, along with other Scandinavian countries – Norway (5.2 million people) and Iceland.

-World coffee consumption per capita
+world coffee consumption per capita

 What About The Big Countries?